sagarbhure/QualityTesterByJBM/README.md

 ### Classification process

-For classifying photos the app is using retrained [MobileNet](https://github.com/tensorflow/models/blob/master/research/slim/nets/mobilenet_v1.md) model.
-The model can be found inside the `assets` folder together with the labels file.

 Before classification the photo needs to be prepared to fit the input of the classifier which is 224x224 pixels.
 Because of that the photo is resized and cropped which is happening inside the `ImageUtils`.